-In ‘Stop Fixing Women’ by Catherine Fox there are many quotes.
-One of the many that resonated is from James Sutherland, CEO, Cricket Australia.
+Why am I giving advice about scaling the Eiffel Tower?
+You may have gathered that its a metaphor.
+In her book, ‘Stop Fixing Women’, Catherine Fox has many quotes from leaders of government, sport and industry.
+One of the many that resonated with me is from James Sutherland, CEO, Cricket Australia.
 He says that the talent development pathway for women playing cricket is ‘a bit like the Eiffel Tower, and the men’s is like a pyramid.’
 Fox says, ‘this sounds a lot like the pathway for women into senior management jobs in most organisations.’
 I agree wholeheartedly, here’s why.

 How to Climb The Eiffel Tower

 The Eiffel Tower has three platforms on the way to the top for sightseers to stop, rest and enjoy the view.
 Women start their career ascent believing it to be their own career pyramid, only to discover, too late, that it’s an Eiffel Tower-like system with two or more ‘career platforms’ where they get stuck.
 In fact, they don’t get stuck, they encounter warden-like barriers, at each platform attempting, successfully as it turns out, to thwart any further rise.

 Why do women get stuck at each of the platforms?
 What are the barriers the system put in place?
 Expectations about the role women fulfil are typically the culprits.
 I call these the 3 C’s – cooking, cleaning & caring.
 In other words, ‘women’s work.’

 Three other scenarios I encounter regularly in my gender diversity consulting practice, are the 3 B’s;